Secondary Postbaccalaureate Licensure Program toward M.Ed., Secondary Education

 Professional Field Experiences

 Performance in the internship must meet stated competencies and individual outcomes.
-Performance evaluations determine the candidate’s progress toward meeting the State of Alaska Standards for Alaska’s Teacher and the International Society for Technology in Education’s National Education Technology Standards and Performance Indicators for All Teachers and performance guidelines of Specialty Performance Organizations.
+Performance evaluations determine the candidate’s progress toward meeting the InTASC Model Core Teaching Standards and the International Society for Technology in Education’s Standards for Educators for All Teachers and performance guidelines of Specialty Performance Organizations.

 It is expected that candidates will demonstrate appropriate professional characteristics with respect to their actions, attitudes and performance.
 Teacher candidates are required to adhere to the characteristics of professionalism as published in the Secondary Postbaccalaureate Licensure Handbook, and to abide by the State of Alaska Code of Ethics of the Education Profession.
 Unacceptable academic performance, an unprofessional attitude, unsatisfactory field reports, violation of professional ethics or other factors that may result in removal from the field experience and denial of the institutional recommendation for teacher certification.